SpreadsheetDataReader reads data from Excel spreadsheets (XLS or XLSX files).

 timestamp will be empty and size will be 0.

-Name or number (zero-based) of the sheet to be read.
-You can specify multiple sheets
+the name or number (zero-based) of the sheet to be read.
+You can

 |Mapping URL||||Path to an XML file containing your Mapping definition.
 Put your mapping to an external file if you want to share a single mapping among multiple graphs.|